Background

 Research

-We started by building a deep understanding of the problem space:
+We started by building a deep understanding of the problem :

 - Stakeholder interviews with Cellcom product and marketing teams